 - Place secure lids on all garbage cans around your yard and inside of the building.
 Also, make sure to take out the trash often.

 - Remove clutter both inside and outdoors.

 How Do You Effectively Remove Pavement Ants?

-While trying to prevent pavement ants on your own can help, the best way to deter and also eliminate these invasive pests is with help from the experts at Prosite Pest Control.
-The invasive nature of these ants makes them difficult to handle with DIY methods.
+While trying to prevent pavement ants on your own can help, the best way to deter and eliminate these invasive pests is with help from the experts at Prosite Pest Control.
+The invasive nature of these ants makes them challenging to handle with DIY methods.